 If there is no option to add a Thumbnail or Image, please check if the Object has an Object Custom Field Template assigned which contains the Thumbnail and the Images Custom Field types.
 Please note, multi selection of Objects won’t work for uploading images.
 If the same Thumbnail or Image should be applied to various Objects, an Object Custom Field Template can be assigned to an Object Class.
 All Members of the Object Class will get the same Thumbnails/ Images.

 If an Object belonging to an Object Class doesn’t display the Thumbnail even though a Thumbnail has been added to the Object Class, check whether the Object has the Object Custom Field Template assigned to it or not.
-Uploaded Images and Thumbnails are stored in the farmerswife server > files > file_Custom_Fields.
+Uploaded Images and Thumbnails are stored in the farmerswife server > files > "file_custom_fields" folder.

 1.2.5 Import Equipment

 To import equipment please refer to the Import/Export Objects Article.
 Here is a short explanation how to handle the import.

 Difference to the other import is that first all Objects (equipment) need to be imported.
 The Object Classes will be generated automatically in a next step.
 And in a second import, kits (through Groups) are imported.

 - Create one Object in the farmerswife database inside of the Object Manager and choose the

 option to export this item.
 Or take the Object Importer csv file provided by farmerswife.

 - Copy or fill in the missing Objects into that list.

 - When saving the Excel or Numbers file to a csv file (as needed for the import), please make